mukulsomukesh/GIva/README.md

 ## Order confirmed Page -
 Order placed

-The tools used for Collaboration -
+## The tools used for Collaboration :-

-GitHub Desktop & GitHub Browser for code collaboration.
+1. GitHub Desktop & GitHub Browser for code collaboration.
-Slack, WhatsApp and Zoom for communication.
+2. Slack, WhatsApp and Zoom for communication.

-Our Team Members:-
+## Our Team Members :-
 <br>
-Madhuri Patel
+1. Madhuri Patel.
 <br>
-Mukul jatav
+2. Mukul jatav.
 <br>
-Om prakash gupta
+3. Om Prakash Gupta
 <br>
-Pawan Bhardwaj
+4. Pawan Bhardwaj
 <br>
-Sahil Kumar
+5. Sahil Kumar
 <br>
-Mumual ajim
+6. Mumual ajam
 <br>

-Learnings -
+## Learnings :-

 We all became proficient in reading the code of team members.
 How to work and communicate with a team.
 How to be more efficient and productive at the same time.